Gun Cleaning Solvent

 The formulation is designed to remove powder residue, bullet shavings, hardened lubricants and other contaminants from firearms.

 Second is an option to hand-lubricating cleaned weapons.
-Instead we suggest ultrasonic lubrication using GunLube L5 also available in one-gallon containers.
-This is used full strength in a lubricating pan that is partially immersed in the GunClean L6 solution in a procedure described next.
+Instead we suggest a lubricating formula used full strength in a lubricating pan.
+This pan is partially immersed in the cleaning solution pan in a procedure described next.

 Following is a representative cleaning exercise for firearms.

-1. Fill the cleaning tank half way with water, add the correct amount of GunClean L6 then add water to the fill line.
+2. Fill the gun cleaning tank half way with water, add the correct amount of the cleaning solution concentrate for a full tank.
+Then add water to the fill line.

-2. Fill the lubricating pan with GunLube L5 (allowing room for displacement).
+3. Fill the lubricating pan with lubricating formula (allowing room for displacement).
 Insert the lubricating pan into the cleaning tank so the bottom is partially immersed in the cleaning solution.
+Activate the ultrasound to degas the cleaning and lubricating solution.
+Remove the lubricating pan and set it aside.

 6. At the end of the cycle remove the basket and examine the parts.
-If satisfied place them in the lubricating solution, insert the pan into the cleaning tank to set the time for 20 minutes to remove all traces of water, leaving a fine dry lubricating film.
+If satisfied place them in the lubricating solution, insert the pan into the cleaning tank.
+Ultrasonic lubrication removes all traces of water, leaving a fine dry lubricating film.

 Parts are now ready for reassembly.